 The legendary Sounds of Blackness member released her solo debut “I’m Here For You” in 1996.
 Her most recent album is “Living My Life” from 2014.

 Brandy has carved out one of the most legendary careers of any artist coming out of the 90’s.
-The “Vocal Bible” most recently released her seventh album “B7” last year and you can read our latest interview with her here.
+The “Vocal Bible” most recently released her seventh album “B7” in 2020 and you can read our latest interview with her here.

 The British Soul pioneer and Soul II Soul lead singer released two solo albums in the 90’s including “UK Blak” and “Beach of the War Goddess”.
 However, she has not released solo material since aside from a few singles.